 Following the reveal, the new race car was put on display in the brand’s exhibition area for the SEMA Show, which goes through Nov.
 7 at the Las Vegas Convention Center.

 The new 2015 Mopar Dodge Charger R/T Funny Car was designed and developed on a virtual platform, using the same production-based technology and tools applied to the street vehicles, in a collaboration between FCA production and race engineers and the Don Schumacher Racing team.
+Check out this car blog for more details on the car.

 “We’re very pleased to further demonstrate Mopar’s commitment to providing quality performance parts and reiterate our dedication to NHRA Drag Racing and our Mopar fans with the introduction of this new 2015 Mopar Dodge Charger R/T Funny Car,” said Pietro Gorlier, president and CEO-Mopar Service, Parts and Customer Care.
 “The process of designing and building this new race car has been a true collaborative effort between our own engineering team (the same one that designs our production Charger and Challenger street vehicles) and Don Schumacher Racing, and we are very excited with what we have brought to fruition.
 It’s just another great example of Mopar’s continuing commitment to provide quality engineering and performance parts while staying true to our roots of racing innovation in a year that we are celebrating the 50th anniversary of the iconic 426 Race Hemi engine.”